 Let's face it: You’re not going to find unique insight like this anywhere else.

 For a quick look at real moms’ top picks for expectant mothers, here’s a quick overview.
-And for the full scoop on why these products totally rock, keep reading.
+And for the full scoop on why these products make the perfect gift for pregnant women, keep reading.

 Whether you’re looking for a gift for your pregnant sister-in-law, a pregnancy gift for your best friend, a special gift for a pregnant colleague, or gifts for a newly pregnant couple, we’ve got you covered right here.

 And if you’re searching for a baby shower gift, look no further.
-The only inspiration you need is below.
+The only inspiration you need for unique gifts is below.

-From baby monitors and baby clothes to belly butter, the expectant mom in your life is in for one sweet treat if you snag her something from our gift guide.
+From baby monitors and baby clothes to belly butter, the expectant mom in your life is in for one sweet treat if you snag her something from our epic mom gift guide.

 One product I absolutely couldn't live without in both of my pregnancies was coconut oil moisturizing cream.
-This cream helped prevent stretch marks during my pregnancy and I still use it today because it smells so good and makes a wonderful lotion!
+This cream (not to be confused with belly oil) helped prevent stretch marks during my pregnancy and I still use it today because it smells so good and makes a wonderful lotion!
 I simply applied some after I showered and it kept the "tiger stripes" away!

 These muslin blankets were a game-changer in getting my babies to sleep through the night at about two months!
 They are lightweight but strong, so even if your baby is like Houdini, he/she will stay swaddled.